EDITING & PLAIN-ENGLISH OVERWRITING

 LET OUR PROFESSIONAL EDITORS CLEAN UP YOUR BUSINESS DOCUMENTS, LEGAL DOCUMENTS, MANUSCRIPTS, ESSAYS, ACADEMIC PAPERS, BOOKS, AND EBOOKS.
 EDITING IN AFRIKAANS, ENGLISH, XHOSA, ZULU, FRENCH, AND MORE.

-Editing & plain-English overwriting tasks are approached by first doing a brief scan of the entire document.
+Editing and plain-English overwriting tasks are approached by first doing a brief scan of the entire document.

 Next, an intensive edit, including any necessary rewriting/overwriting, is done from beginning to end.
 At this time, each word and sentence is checked.
 The editor works according to a comprehensive checklist to make sure that nothing is left out.